Industrial control system security assessment

 • Reconnaissance: nmap against simulator IP ranges, Wireshark with OT protocol dissectors.

-• Protocol Interaction: mbtget for Modbus, python-snap7 for S7, pydnp3 for DNP3, opcua-asyncio client for OPC UA.
-All commands must be logged.
+• Protocol Interaction: mbtget or pymodbus for Modbus, pydnp3 for DNP3, a c104 client for IEC-104, opcua-asyncio for OPC UA.
+All commands are logged.

-• Attack Simulation: Custom Python scripts using the above libraries, designed to execute the attack paths defined in Section 3.1.
+• Attack Simulation: Custom Python using the above libraries, following the attack paths defined in Section 3.1.

-• Evidence: Simulator’s own log output, screen captures of HMI changes (hmi_operator_1), and plots of physics engine outputs (turbine RPM, reactor temperature).
+• Evidence: the lab’s own log output, screen captures of HMI changes (uupl-hmi), and plots of process outputs (turbine RPM, breaker state).

 Document Approval: This plan acknowledges that the only safe way to break a city’s power grid is to first build a perfect, breakable model of it.
 The simulator is that model.
 This plan is our agreement on how to break it usefully.